-Day 3(21 Sept) –After getting a good night’s rest at Kotgarh, we now head on to cover the next 30 kilometers till Narkanda.
+Day 3(7 Sept) –After getting a good night’s rest at Kotgarh, we now head on to cover the next 30 kilometers till Narkanda.
 Surrounded by the Shivalik Range of the Himalayas, Narkanda is a town in the Shimla District which is also one of the few skiing resorts of India.
 With pleasant weather throughout the year, this is one of the most famous holiday destinations in the region.
-On our way to the town, we pass through Tani Jubbar and also pay visit to the beautiful Hatu Peak, the second highest peak in the Shimla District with an elevation of 3,400 meters above sea level.
+On our way to the town, we pass through Tani Jubbar and also pay a visit to the beautiful Hatu Peak, the second-highest peak in the Shimla District with an elevation of 3,200 meters above sea level.

-Meals- Vegetarian Nutritious and Tasty Meals during the Trek with Evening Tea and Snacks.
+Meals- Vegetarian Nutritious and Tasty Meals during the Trek with Evening Tea.

 First-Aid Kit/ Oxygen Cylinder.

-Climbers are reminded that there is a 15kg limit on personal luggage for all climbs.
+Travellers are reminded that there is a 15kg limit on personal luggage for all trips.